 Over the long term, no company can sell all or most of its products at less than cost; therefore, adequate cost information is indispensable.
 In the short term, the role played by the cost factors depends on the circumstances.
-For example, if the product is built to order, then costs will be more important.
-Furthermore, if competition is weak or if the company is a price leader, then cost information will play a larger role than if the opposite situations exist.
+For example, if a product is built to order, then costs will be more important.
+Furthermore, if competition is weak or if a company is the price leader, then cost information will play a larger role than if the opposite situations exist.